RaynorDev/MCNameFinder/README.md

 pip install -r requirements.txt
 ```
 ### Waiting Time
-The higher the amount of names you selected, the more time it takes
+The higher the amount of names you selected, the more time it takes.

 Should take no longer then 1 minute

 ## Mac